DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/ascend_quickstart.md

 1. Install the Ascend NPU driver.

-    Make sure you have installed the Ascend NPU driver and can run the `npu-smi info` command, which should return NPU information indicating that the driver and firmware are ready.
+    Make sure you have installed the Ascend NPU driver and can run the __npu-smi info__ command, which should return NPU information indicating that the driver and firmware are ready.

     ![Ascend Information](./images/npu-smi-info.png)

 2. Install the Ascend NPU Device Plugin.

-    The NPU Device Plugin is installed by default in the `kube-system` namespace.
-It is a DaemonSet workload that can be verified by running the command `kubectl get pod -n kube-system | grep ascend`, which should output the following:
+    The NPU Device Plugin is installed by default in the __kube-system__ namespace.
+It is a DaemonSet workload that can be verified by running the command __kubectl get pod -n kube-system | grep ascend__ , which should output the following:

     ![Ascend Device Plugin](./images/ascend-device-plugin.png)

-    If the driver and Device Plugin are not installed, please refer to the official Ascend documentation for installation instructions:
+    If the driver and Device Plugin are not installed, refer to the official Ascend documentation for installation instructions:

     - For example, for Ascend910, refer to the